josbeir/cakephp-docs-md/docs/2/en/development/routing.md

 ### Using Additional Conditions When Matching Routes

 When creating routes you might want to restrict certain URL's based on specific request/environment settings.
-A good example of this is [rest](rest.md) routing.
+A good example of this is [Rest](../rest.md) routing.
 You can specify additional conditions in the `$defaults` argument for `Router::connect()`.
-By default CakePHP exposes 3 environment conditions, but you can add more using [custom-route-classes](#custom-route-classes).
+By default CakePHP exposes 3 environment conditions, but you can add more using [Custom Route Classes](#custom-route-classes).
 The built-in options are:

 - `[type]` Only match requests for specific content types.